New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 Here's how to build a customer journey map that helps you make better business decisions.

-What customer journey mapping really means
+What is customer journey mapping and why does it matter

 A customer journey map is a clear picture of how people interact with your brand, from the first spark of interest to the final decision.
 It helps you understand what draws them in, what slows them down, and what convinces them to take the next step.